 - Employee Training: Regularly train staff on proper segregation procedures and the importance of waste reduction goals.

-Finally, always maintain detailed records of waste generation, handling, and disposal.
-This documentation is vital for internal audits, demonstrating regulatory compliance, and continuously improving your sustainability profile.
-We recommend consulting with environmental engineering specialists and local authorities to ensure your waste management plan meets all federal, state, and municipal regulations.
+Keep detailed records of waste generation, handling, and disposal.
+They're vital for audits, compliance, and improving your sustainability profile.
+Consult environmental engineering specialists and local authorities to make sure your plan meets all federal, state, and municipal regulations.